magento/devdocs/src/guides/v2.4/graphql/interfaces/configurable-product.md

 ### ConfigurableOptionAvailableForSelection attributes {#ConfigurableOptionAvailableForSelection}

-The `ConfigurableOptionAvailableForSelection` object describes configurable options that have been and can be selected.
+The `ConfigurableOptionAvailableForSelection` object describes configurable options that have been selected and can be selected as a result of the previous selections.

 Attribute | Type | Description
 --- | --- | ---